 - Then: presence and immediacy.
-The musicians aren’t “back there” somewhere, way behind the speakers.
-They’re front and center where any recording engineer worth his salt — Roy DuNann in this case — would have put them.
+The saxophone isn’t “back there” somewhere, way behind the speakers.
+It’s front and center where any recording engineer worth his salt — Roy DuNann in this case — would have put it.

 - Extend the top and bottom and voila, you have The Real Thing — an honest to goodness Hot Stamper.

 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

 Mint Minus Minus and maybe a bit better is about as quiet as any vintage pressing will play, and since only the right vintage pressings have any hope of sounding good on this album, that will most often be the playing condition of the copies we sell.
 (The copies that are even a bit noisier get listed on the site are seriously reduced prices or traded back in to the local record stores we shop at.)